jaspector

 County offices are generally Monday through Friday, 8:00 a.m. to 4:00 or 4:30 p.m. depending on office.

-Typical inspection sequence: County sequence depends on permit type, such as SESC stabilization or drain crossing work.
+Typical sequence: County sequence depends on permit type, such as SESC stabilization or drain crossing work.
 Building inspection sequence depends on the local authority.

-Do I need a building permit in unincorporated Kalamazoo County, MI?
+01 Do I need a building permit in unincorporated Kalamazoo County, MI?

 County-level SESC permits are required for earth changes disturbing 1 acre or more, projects near water bodies or wetlands, and several listed development activities.
 County drain permits are required for crossing, modifying, connecting to, or discharging into a county drain.
 Building permits themselves come from the local jurisdiction, not the county.

-How much does a building permit cost in unincorporated Kalamazoo County, MI?
+02 How much does a building permit cost in unincorporated Kalamazoo County, MI?

+Building permit fees in unincorporated Kalamazoo County, MI are set by the local building department and vary by project type and valuation.
 The minimum permit fee is County drain permits are listed at $150 each for crossings, modifications, utilities in drain right-of-way, and drain connections..
 Fees are calculated as: County drain permits use flat base fees plus any review or inspection charges.
 SESC fees follow the county fee schedule and double fees apply for starting qualifying work without a permit..
 Plan check fee: County drain office requires plans with applications and may assess review or inspection fees.
 No single countywide building plan review fee exists..

-How do I apply for a building permit in unincorporated Kalamazoo County, MI?
+03 How do I apply for a building permit in unincorporated Kalamazoo County, MI?

-1. Identify the township or local unit where the unincorporated parcel sits.
+To apply for a building permit in unincorporated Kalamazoo County, MI, follow these steps: 1.
+Identify the township or local unit where the unincorporated parcel sits.
 2. Confirm that local unit's building permit authority.
 Kalamazoo County's own page says local governments handle building inspections, with some townships using KABA or AGS.
 3. Obtain local zoning or building approval from that township or contracted authority.
 4. Separately evaluate county triggers for soil erosion and sedimentation control, county drain permits, environmental health, and floodplain or wetland related issues.
 5. Submit county applications for SESC, drain, septic, or well permits where triggered.
 6. Secure the local building permit only after these prerequisite reviews are addressed.

-How long does it take to get a building permit in unincorporated Kalamazoo County, MI?
+04 How long does it take to get a building permit in unincorporated Kalamazoo County, MI?

-What work is exempt from building permits in unincorporated Kalamazoo County, MI?
+05 What work is exempt from building permits in unincorporated Kalamazoo County, MI?

-How do I schedule a building inspection in unincorporated Kalamazoo County, MI?
+06 How do I schedule a building inspection in unincorporated Kalamazoo County, MI?

-Inspections can be scheduled via: County Drain Commissioner (269) 384-8117, County Planning and Development (269) 384-8111.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Kalamazoo County, MI via: County Drain Commissioner (269) 384-8117, County Planning and Development (269) 384-8111.